 some nature, but more often than not it will turn out to be hardware

-changes might suggest cause.
+changes might suggest cause

 With so many potential causes, it might be helpful to recall

-recent changes, additions or hardware/software installations may have
+changes or hardware/software installs may have

 been the cause; KPs might not appear until your next startup, so go

-Apple Hardware Test.
+Apple Hardware Test

-nothing, try the Extended Test; if no error is produced, you might try
+Extended Test.
+If no error is produced, you might try letting it loop a

 If all tests pass